dianbanjiu/rss_everyday/README_en.md

 [Login here](https://web.telegram.org) The web version of telegram.
 Click on the channel you just created.
 The link format is similar to `https://web.telegram.org/#/im?p=cxxx_ppp`, where `-110xxx` is your channel ID, write it down, and use it later.

+### Create TG Group
+Create a group.
+The way add bot to group is same with channel.

+[Login here](https://web.telegram.org) The web version of telegram.
+Click on the channel you just created.
+The link format is similar to `https://web.telegram.org/#/im?p=gxxx`, where `-xxx` is your group ID.
 ### Github Configuration
 Clone this repository and add two new fields `BOTTOKEN` and `CHANNELID` to the `Settings-Secrets` of the repository.
-Their values are your bot token and channel ID respectively.
+Their values are your bot token and channel/group ID respectively.

 ### RSS feed addition